The characteristics of the meandering effect in a stratified wake: Results

-In figure \ref{fig:results-cond2d} (e), when $(y_c,z_c)$ is at the mean wake centre, $U_s(y,z,y_c,z_c,t)$ is Gaussian like, and is almost the same as the mean stationary profile $\overbar{U}_s(y,z,t)$.
-However, with $(y_c,z_c)$ away from the mean wake core, $U_s(y,z,y_c,z_c,t)$ is distorted due to the meandering.
-In figures \ref{fig:results-cond2d} (b,h), when $(y_c,z_c)$ is offset from the mean wake centre in the vertical direction, $U_s(y,z,y_c,z_c,t)$ is still similar to the mean stationary profile $\overbar{U}_s(y,z,t)$ near the mean wake core.
+In figures \ref{fig:results-cond2d} (b,h), when $(y_c,z_c)$ is offset from the mean wake center in the vertical direction, i.e., $y_c=0$, $U_s(y,z,y_c,z_c,t)$ is still similar to the mean stationary profile $\overbar{U}_s(y,z,t)$ near the mean wake core.
 When $y_c=0,z_c>0$, the wake meanders to the upper side of the domain, and thus the lower half of the profile $z<0$ is near the mean wake core; We see a wider profile in the lower half of the wake in the periphery, and this is due to the stronger turbulence intensity in the mean wake core.
 When $y_c=0,z_c<0$, things are the opposite, and the upper half of the profile $z>0$ is near the mean wake core; We see a wider profile in the upper half of the wake in the periphery, instead.

-In figures \ref{fig:results-cond2d} (d,f), when $(y_c,z_c)$ is offset from the mean wake centre in the horizontal direction, $U_s(y,z,y_c,z_c,t)$ is distorted both near the wake core and in the periphery.
-Similarly, when $y_c>0,z_c=0$, the conditional stationary profile is more vertically dispersed in the left half of the profile $y<0$; When $y_c<0,z_c=0$, the conditional stationary profile is more vertically dispersed in the right half of the profile $y>0$.
+In figures \ref{fig:results-cond2d} (d,f), when $(y_c,z_c)$ is offset from the mean wake center in the horizontal direction, i.e., $z_c=0$, $U_s(y,z,y_c,z_c,t)$ is distorted both near the wake core and in the periphery.
+Similarly, when $y_c>0,z_c=0$, the conditional stationary profile is vertically thicker in the left half of the profile $y<0$ since it meanders closer to the wake core with more active turbulence; When $y_c<0,z_c=0$, the conditional stationary profile is vertically thicker in the right half of the profile $y>0$.

 In figures \ref{fig:results-cond2d} (a,c,g,i), the distortion is the combination of the horizontal offset and the vertical offset.
-We observe that the distortion near the wake core is mainly in the horizontal direction while the distortion in the periphery is in both the vertical and the horizontal directions.
-The differences between the horizontal offset and the vertical offset indicate a stronger flow structure in the conditional stationary profile when with a horizontal offset.
+We observe that the distortion near the wake core is mainly the asymmetry between the left and the right halves, and the core is close to symmetric between the top and the bottom halves.
+However, the distortion in the periphery is in both the vertical and the horizontal directions, and no symmetry is observed.
+Again, we see that the distortion of the conditional stationary velocity profile is different between the horizontal direction and the vertical direction.